Coronado, Panama

 When we asked people about industries and career opportunities in Coronado, they reponded:

 "In Coronado, a popular beach town and expat community, foreigners often find employment in various sectors that cater to the tourism industry and the expat population.
 Many work in hospitality roles such as hotel management, restaurant ownership, or as chefs and bartenders.
 Real estate is another common field, with expats working as agents or property managers, capitalizing on the demand for vacation homes and rentals.
 Some foreigners may also be involved in business consulting, offering services to other expats and local businesses.
 Teaching languages, particularly English, is another job that foreigners might take on, either in local schools or through private tutoring.
-Additionally, with the rise of remote work, many expats continue their careers or run online businesses from Coronado, contributing to the local economy through their spending on housing, services, and amenities," wrote one member in Coronado.
+Additionally, with the rise of remote work, many expats continue their careers or run online businesses from Coronado, contributing to the local economy through their spending on housing, services, and amenities," said one expat in Coronado.

 What is life like in Coronado?